My mother didn’t just beat me when I was a little guy, she assaulted me. Habitually.

 “You remember that time I left you with Virginia Cameron?”
 Carol asked, bringing me back to the present.
 She was awake again.

-“Yeah,” I said, recalling how we had locked eyes in her car's rear-view mirror as she drove away.
+Carol and I had locked eyes in her car's rear-view mirror as she drove off.
 Leaving me behind with a complete stranger with neither a word of explanation nor warning.

 I had nothing but the clothes on my back that first day.